top of page

 Written Summer 2024

-Note that this is a short excerpt from the complete work.
-The full work is kept offline for client privacy purposes.
+Note that this is a short excerpt from a larger nonfiction work.
+The full project is kept offline for client privacy purposes.

 _______________